Blue Hole: A Florida Spring

 Jackson's topographer, Captain Hugh

-Young, made note of the spring.
-Although he
+Young, made note of the spring, although he

-incorrectly believed that the spring was the
+incorrectly believed that it was the rise of the

-The spring was an important landmark to
+The spring was an important landmark for

 early settlers and a primary road leading